Highest and Lowest Turnout

 Two other presidential candidates - John Anderson (1980) and Ross Perot (in his first run in 1992) won more than 2 percent of the statewide vote.
 Since they ran as candidates nominated by petition and did not name a party, their organizations did not qualify for party status.

 Write-in winners are not uncommon in contests for township office, or for city offices in our county's smaller cities.
+Eight township officials were elected as write-ins in the 2022 general election.
 Three cities - Lone Tree, Oxford, and Swisher - had write-in winners in 2021.
-Seven township officials were elected as write-ins in the 2020 general election.
 In all cases, fewer people had filed for the office than there were seats to be elected.

 In the 2018 general election, no candidate filed for the county-wide office of Soil and Water Commissioner to fill a vacancy for a two year term.
 Bonnie Riggan, who was serving in the office by appointment, was elected as a write in with just 93 votes out of 3312 cast (2.8%).